 - C. Every exit door from a dwelling unit shall have a viewport which shall be arranged so that the occupant has at least a 180° view of the area immediately outside the door without opening the door.
 The installed viewport shall require a hole not larger than one (1) inch in diameter through the door, have at least a 1/4 inch thick glass disc and the holder shall be of metal which will not melt out when subject to temperatures of 1700 degrees fahrenheit.
 Viewports installed in accordance with this section in existing 20 minute and 45 minute rated fire doors shall not be deemed to diminish the rating of the fire door nor invalidate its listing.
-Exit doors from a dwelling unit which have windows or are otherwise transparent and offering at least a 180° view of the area immediately outside the door shall be exempt from the requirements of this section. - D. Every exterior sliding patio door from a dwelling unit shall be equipped from the interior with a patio door bar lock or patio pin type locking device. - E. All windows which open shall be equipped with latching devices which operate from the interior. - F. Building entrances, including main, rear, service, and garage-to-building entrancesin all new rented or leased Group R, Division 1 occupancies containing five or more dwelling units, shall have doors which are self-closing and self-locking.
-The requirements of this section shall not apply to existing buildings as defined in Section 3.A. above.
+Exit doors from a dwelling unit which have windows or are otherwise transparent and offering at least a 180° view of the area immediately outside the door shall be exempt from the requirements of this section. - D. Every exterior sliding patio door from a dwelling unit shall be equipped from the interior with a patio door bar lock or patio pin type locking device. - E. All windows which open shall be equipped with latching devices which operate from the interior. - F. Building entrances, including main, rear, service, and garage-to-building entrances, in all new rented or leased Group R, Division 3 occupancies and Group R, Division 1 occupancies containing no more than four dwelling units, shall have doors which are self-closing and self-locking.
+The requirements of this section shall not apply to existing buildings as defined in Section 2.A. above.

-- All nonconforming Group R, Division 1 occupancies containing five or more dwelling units shall be brought into compliance within two (2) years after the effective date of this chapter. - The manager of the building and land division may approve a substitution of alternative security devices if the devices are equally capable of resisting illegal entry and the installation of the devices does not conflict with the requirements of this chapter or the requirements of other ordinances regulating safe exits.
+G. All nonconforming Group R, Division 3 occupancies and Group R, Division 1 occupancies containing four or fewer dwelling units shall be brought into compliance within two (2) years after the effective date of this chapter.
+Upon the conversion from an owner-occupied dwelling to a rented or leased dwelling, the provisions shall take effect immediately.

+H. The manager of the building and land division may approve a substitution of alternative security devices if the devices are equally capable of resisting illegal entry and the installation of the devices does not conflict with the requirements of this chapter or the requirements of other ordinances regulating safe exits.

-SECTION 4.
+SECTION 3.
 Inspection and Enforcement.

-- The provisions of this ordinance shall be applied to new construction as defined in Section 3A during the course of applying for the appropriate permits and complying with development requirements through construction inspection prior to the issuance of a final certificate of occupancy. - The provisions of this ordinance shall be applied to В. nonconforming structures as defined in Section 3G through subsequent building permit applications and a public information campaign.
+- A. The provisions of this ordinance shall be applied to new construction as defined in Section 3A during the course of applying for the appropriate permits and complying with development requirements through construction inspection prior to the issuance of a final certificate of occupancy. - B. The provisions of this ordinance shall be applied to non-conforming structures as defined in Section 2.G. through subsequent building permit applications and a public information campaign.
 The building and land development division shall prepare a developer information bulletin for distribution through its office and any other acceptable channel.
 The department of public safety shall distribute this information through its local crime prevention program and any other acceptable channel.
-The building and land development division and the department of public safety shall contact interested parties and the local media to assist the county in the public information campaign. - Any violations of this chapter and any rules and regulations promulgated thereunder shall be enforced by the manager of the building and land development division or her/his designee in accordance with the enforcement and penalty provisions of K.C.C.
+The building and land development division and the department of public safety shall contact interested parties and the local media to assist the county in the public information campaign.

+C. Any violations of this chapter and any rules and regulations promulgated thereunder shall be enforced by the manager of the building and land development division or her/his designee in accordance with the enforcement and penalty provisions of K.C.C.
 Title 23.